nixworks/public/news/2010/09/15/japan-intervenes-in-the-foreign-exchange-market-for-the-first-time-in-six-years-to-reduce-the-exchange-rate-for-the-yen-in-order-to-stimulat.md

 ### Related:

-1. [Economy of Japan.
-The Japanese economy goes into recession for the second time since the election of Prime Minister Shinzo Abe. ](/news/2015/11/16/economy-of-japan-the-japanese-economy-goes-into-recession-for-the-second-time-since-the-election-of-prime-minister-shinzo-abe.md) _Context: Japan, Japanese economy_
+1. [Economy of Japan: The Japanese economy goes into recession for the second time since the election of Prime Minister Shinzo Abe. ](/news/2015/11/16/economy-of-japan-the-japanese-economy-goes-into-recession-for-the-second-time-since-the-election-of-prime-minister-shinzo-abe.md) _Context: Japan, Japanese economy_
 2. [The Economy of Japan declined by 0.4% from October to December 2012 indicating that Japan is still in a recession. ](/news/2013/02/14/the-economy-of-japan-declined-by-0-4-from-october-to-december-2012-indicating-that-japan-is-still-in-a-recession.md) _Context: Japan, Japanese economy_
 3. [Japan suffers negative economic growth for the fourth quarter of 2011 making it three out of four quarters that the Japanese economy shrinks. ](/news/2012/02/13/japan-suffers-negative-economic-growth-for-the-fourth-quarter-of-2011-making-it-three-out-of-four-quarters-that-the-japanese-economy-shrinks.md) _Context: Japan, Japanese economy_
 4. ["The New York Times" carries claims by anonymous sources that the Bank of Japan is said to be considering a further easing of monetary policy, and the government of Japan may intervene in markets to push the value of the yen down. ](/news/2011/08/21/the-new-york-times-carries-claims-by-anonymous-sources-that-the-bank-of-japan-is-said-to-be-considering-a-further-easing-of-monetary-polic.md) _Context: Japan, yen_